Computing Equilibria in Stochastic Nonconvex and Non-monotone Games via Gradient-Response Schemes: Concluding remarks

 \section{Concluding remarks}

 The consideration of nonconvexity in continuous-strategy static noncooperative games is at a relatively nascent stage.
 Few efficient schemes exist with last-iterate convergence guarantees for contending with games with smooth expectation-valued and potentially nonconvex objectives.
-To this end, we develop stochastic synchronous and asynchronous gradient response schemes with a.s. convergence and sublinear rate guarantees for computing a QNE under the ({\bf QG}) property.
-Surprisingly, this claim can be strengthened to computing an NE when overlaying a potentiality and ({\bf SP}).
-In a deterministic setting, local linear rates can be derived under the ({\bf WS}) property, paving the way for a two-stage asymptotically convergent scheme with fast local convergence.
-We then consider a zeroth-order modified GR scheme for computing equilibria in convex, albeit non-monotone, games with expectation-valued objectives, which allows for deriving a sublinear rate for an averaged iterate under a suitable strict copositivity requirement.
-We show that the prescribed properties emerge in congestion and Cournot games with preliminary numerics displaying promise.
+To this end, we develop \textbf{SSGR} and \textbf{SAGR} schemes with a.s. convergence and sublinear rate guarantees for computing a QNE under the \ref{QG} property.
+Surprisingly, this claim can be strengthened to computing an NE when the game admits a smooth and pseudoconvex potential function.
+Notably, in a deterministic setting, linear rates can be derived under the \ref{QS} property.
+We then consider the \textbf{SAMGR} scheme for computing equilibria in convex but possibly non-monotone games with expectation-valued objectives, which allows us to derive a sublinear rate for the expected residual and establish convergence to a solution under the strict copositivity condition.
+We show that the prescribed properties emerge in applications and provide promising numerics.